Best Crypto Cards in Kazakhstan (2026)

 Supported Exchanges & Wallets in Kazakhstan

 KAST is the natural starting point for Kazakh users.
-The no-KYC tier provides instant access, and the 2% cashback delivers clean returns on every transaction.
-For Almaty's tech professionals - many of whom already hold crypto through AIFC-licensed exchanges - KAST is the shortest path from crypto to international spending power.
+The 2% points on cards with rewards delivers clean returns on every transaction, and for Almaty's tech professionals - many of whom already hold crypto through AIFC-licensed exchanges - KAST is the cleanest bridge from crypto balances to international spending power.

-Crypto.com appeals to the professional and energy-sector class.
-The Jade/Indigo tier (3% + lounges) is valuable at Almaty International (ALA) and Astana Nursultan Nazarbayev (NQZ) airports, plus transit through Istanbul IST and Dubai DXB.
-The $4,000 CRO stake is accessible for oil/gas professionals in Atyrau/Aktau earning $3,000-7,000/month.
+Crypto.com Icy White appeals to the professional and energy-sector class.
+The Icy White tier (4% + airport lounge access) is valuable at Almaty International (ALA) and Astana Nursultan Nazarbayev (NQZ) airports, plus transit through Istanbul IST and Dubai DXB.

-RedotPay delivers 3% cashback from a Hong Kong-based issuer.
+RedotPay provides stablecoin-native spending from a Hong Kong-based issuer.
 The Solana variant suits stablecoin-native spending.
 Kazakh biometric passports are well-accepted by global issuers.

 Kazakhstan's AIFC-regulated framework, Binance's licensed presence, world-class Kaspi digital payment culture, growing tech sector (boosted by Russian tech migration), and Central Asia's largest economy make it the region's most developed crypto card market.
 The dual-track model - Kaspi for domestic, crypto card for international - provides the best of both ecosystems.